cloudersolutions/website/src/content/news/energy-savings-and-real-time-monitoring-for-a-historic-property-with-clouders-system.md

 ---
 title: Energy Savings and Real-Time Monitoring for a Historic Property with Clouder’s system
-description: Kalevankatu 9 is a prestigious art nouveau building in Helsinki.
-  For the owner, Conficap, saving energy is an important mission considering both sustainability and costs.
-Clouder’s integration and data platform provided significant energy savings and improvement in indoor conditions from day one.
+description: For the owner saving energy is an important mission considering both sustainability and costs.
+Clouder’s integration and data platform provided significant energy savings and improvement in indoor conditions from day one for a prestigious art nouveau building.
 date: 2025-03-26
 cover: images/kalevankatu-9-exterior.jpg
 featured: true